apache/nuttx/configs/eagle100/README.txt

     application.
 You force the update mode by holding the user button on the Eagle-100 board while resetting the board.
 The user button is GPIOA, pin 6 (call FORCED_UPDATE_PIN in the bootloader code).

+  - Note 1:  I had to remove my D-Link router from the configuration in order to use the LM Flash Programmer (the Bootloader issues BOOTP requests to communicate with the LM Flash Programmer, my router was responding to these BOOTP requests and hosing the download).
+It is safer to connect via a switch or via an Ethernet switch.

+  - Note 2:  You don't need the router's DHCPD server in the download configuration; the Luminary Flash Programmer has the capability of temporarily assigning the IP address to the Eagle-100 via BOOTP.

 Eagle100-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^